cioccarellia/ksprefs/README.md

 ### Config
-A really high percentage of KsPrefs behaviour is defined by the content of the configuration.<br>
+A lot of times, KsPrefs takes one or another action by viewing at the content of the configuration.<br>
-To configure KsPrefs, you pass in a lambda which edits the configurations
+To configure KsPrefs, you just pass in a lambda which edits the configuration deaults.

 ```kotlin
 val prefs = KsPrefs(applicationContext) {